jafayassine03/Calculator/README.md

 Python Terminal Calculator

+This is a simple calculator that runs in the terminal.
+I built this project while practicing Python basics like loops, conditionals, and user input handling.

-A simple terminal-based calculator written in Python.
-This program allows the user to perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
-It keeps running until the user decides to exit.
+The program lets you perform basic arithmetic operations and keeps running until you choose to exit.

-Features

-Addition (+)

-Subtraction (-)

-Multiplication (*)

-Division (/)

-Looping menu to perform multiple calculations

-Input validation for menu choices
+What it can do

+Add two numbers

+Subtract two numbers

+Multiply two numbers

+Divide two numbers

+Keep running in a loop so you can calculate multiple times

+Handle invalid menu inputs

-Option to exit the program gracefully
+Exit the program cleanly

+Why I made this

+I created this project to practice:

+while loops

+if/elif conditions

+Error handling with try/except

+Working with user input

+It’s a small project, but it helped me understand how to structure a simple CLI program.

+License

+Totally free to use!
+Play around with it and make it your own 😄